• Home

 “Remote work didn’t spread because companies planned it,” says William Self, chief workforce strategist at Mercer.
 “It spread because the pandemic crisis forced the experiment, the experiment worked, and workers weren’t willing to give back what they’d gained.
 The same logic applies here.”

-Self argues that once the experiment runs, the burden of proof flips.
-“If employers experiment with a four-day workweek and employees show they can deliver in four days what they previously delivered in five, management has to justify the fifth day rather than the other way around.”
+Self argues that once the experiment runs, the burden of proof flips: “If employers experiment with a four-day workweek and employees show they can deliver in four days what they previously delivered in five, management has to justify the fifth day rather than the other way around.”

-What makes this moment historically distinct, he says, is the convergence of two previously separate conversations.
-“Previously, a four-day workweek was mostly theoretical or confined to a handful of pilot programmes.
-Now you have some governments weighing in as a matter of public policy and major employers adopting it, and they’re doing so in the same news cycle.
-That’s a different situation than we’ve been in before.”
-Add AI rewriting what productivity means, a cost-of-living crisis, stagnant wages and workers who’ve already had a taste of flexibility, and the pressure for more flexible ways of working is converging from every direction at once.
+“Previously, a four-day workweek was mostly theoretical or confined to a handful of pilot programs.
+Now you have some governments weighing in as a matter of public policy and major employers adopting it, and they’re doing so in the same news cycle,” he says.
+“That’s a different situation than we’ve been in before.”

 According to CIPD, the four-day workweek has the potential to become a new norm.
-There is a growing global trend in this direction, with organisations across different countries volunteering to test the effectiveness of such policies.
+There is a growing global trend in this direction, with organizations across different countries volunteering to test the effectiveness of such policies.

 Thankfully for workers, the fuel crisis isn’t the sole reason for this shift, making it more likely to stick—but it’s also why you shouldn’t expect it to explode overnight like hybrid working during the pandemic.

 “The discussion around the four-day workweek is still at an early stage, with companies and researchers continuing to assess its long-term impact on performance,” Aguzzoli added.
-“While there are several initiatives moving in this direction, most involve large organisations with well-developed human resource management systems that are better equipped to plan for and manage such changes.”
+“While there are several initiatives moving in this direction, most involve large organizations with well-developed human resource management systems that are better equipped to plan for and manage such changes.”

-Who gets left behind: why the four-day week could make inequality worse
+Who gets left behind: Why the four-day week could make inequality worse

 Perhaps the most uncomfortable truth about the four-day workweek is who it would actually benefit—and who it would leave behind.